What to do in Paris in September

 In September, the colors of Fall start to turn, and you can see this as you walk around the city.
 The Parisian parks are free and an excellent place for a picnic, people-watching, or walking.
 Many of the parks have kid-friendly activities.

-In Jardin des Tuileries, there is a playground and a trampoline park.
-And carousel for kids.
+In the Jardin des Tuileries, there is a playground and a trampoline park.
+And a carousel for kids.
 You can grab sandwiches or pastries nearby to enjoy in the gardens.
-The Tuileries Gardens also has great people watching around the fountains.
+The Tuileries Gardens also have great people watching around the fountains.

 Luxembourg Gardens is a beautiful park located on the left bank of Paris.
 There are wooden boats for kids to push around, which you can rent by the hour.
 It helps balance out the walking and sightseeing.
 If you are solo, bring a book or lunch and enjoy the colors of the start of the fall season.